MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 ## Run the upgrade process

 The final task of the conversion is to publish the V2 extension, and the run the upgrade.
-The following steps use an example that upgrades a V1 extension that is called 'ProsewareStuff' and has the version '1.5.0.0.', and is published, installed, and populated with data.
+The following steps use an example that upgrades a V1 extension that is called 'ProsewareStuff' and has the version '1.5.0.0.'.
+The V1 extension is published, installed, and populated with data.
 The V2 extension has the same name (and ID), but it has the version '1.5.1.0'.
-The [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance is called 'DynamicsNAV' and there is only one tenant.
+The [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance is called 'DynamicsNAV', and there is only one tenant.

 1. Uninstall the V1 extension.